Navigating Credit Card Application Rules: Chase 5/24, Amex Lifetime & More

 Applications

-According to Wells Fargo’s official policy, if you have opened a Wells Fargo credit card within the past 6 months, you may not be approved for another one.
-And similar to U.S. Bank, Wells Fargo takes into account your existing relationship with them when deciding whether to approve you for a new credit card.
+Per Wells Fargo’s official policy: if you’ve opened a Wells Fargo credit card within the past 6 months, you likely won’t be approved for another one.
+Your existing banking relationship with Wells Fargo (checking, savings) is also factored into the decision.

 Welcome Bonuses